Sommysab/dApps-etherum-web3-pug-express/README.md

 docker-compose build
 ```

-# For Metamask integration, implement the backend in the client-side with browsify
+# For Metamask integration, access the backend modules in the client-side with browsify

 # dApps-etherum-web3-pug-express